Key Takeaways

 Factors that impact the price include:

-- Location: Waterfront, rural, or isolated places see higher premiums due to weather risks and response times.
+Location: Waterfront, rural, or isolated places see higher premiums due to weather risks, natural disasters, and response times.

 The following table highlights key risk factors affecting premiums for second homes: